jython/jbang-catalog/README.md

 * jbang run --java 8 jython-cli examples/turtle.py
 * jbang run --java 8 jython-cli examples/simpletest.py

+On Linux or MacOS the JythonCli.java script can be run directly for testing purposes:

+$ ./JythonCli.java -V
+$ ./JythonCli.java examples/banner.py

 ## Articles about Jython and JBang

 The following articles describe the work that led to the creation of the `jython-cli` JBang script.